 Tour participants tour the McDonald Ranch House, walk to Ground Zero and view Jumbo (code name for the 214-ton Thermos shaped steel and concrete container designed to hold the precious plutonium core of the Trinity device in case of a nuclear mis-fire).
 While on the bus, docents will also provide insight into historical events and the scientific pioneers of the Manhattan Project.
 The tour includes lunch at the Burger Bodega in Socorro and a tour of the National Museum of Nuclear Science & History upon return to the museum.

 Cost for the tour is $90 per person, due at the time of reservation.
-To make a reservation for the next trip, please contact Ashleigh Olguin at firstname.lastname@example.org or 505-245-2137, extension 103.
+To make a reservation for the next trip, please register below.
+If you have any questions, please contact Ashleigh Olguin at email@example.com.

 In recognition of this United States holiday honoring military veterans, the National Museum of Nuclear Science & History will be offering free admission on November 11, 2017, from 9 a.m. to 5 p.m., to all service members, both past and present, who show military identification.Learn More

 The National Museum of Nuclear Science & History will host "Science is Everywhere" Winter Day Camp 2017 for children who are 6-12 years old.
 Experience the wonders of science in one-day sessions, 9 a.m. to 4 p.m., December 18-22 and 27-29, 2017.
 Sessions include "Code of the Robot," "Holiday Exploration," "Balloon Blast!"
 "Eureka!" and many more!Learn More